arg0NNY/BetterAnimations/docs/usage/switch-animations.md

 ## Understanding Switch Animations

 Let's take [_Servers_](./modules#servers) as an example.
-When you switch from one Discord Server to another, it executes two animations:
+When you switch from one Discord Server to another, it simultaneously executes two animations:
 - Exit animation for the Server you are currently on
 - Enter animation for the Server you are switching to

-When combined, it looks like one animation:
+When combined, they look like one animation:

 <Lottie :animation-data="switchAnimations" />